analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ### Microphone Mode

 In this mode, EVKIT I2S Mic is initialized to operate at 16KHz 32-bit samples.
-In the main loop, I2S buffer is checked and samples are stored in  **pChunkBuff** buffer.
+In the main loop, the I2S buffer is checked and samples are stored in  **pChunkBuffonboard** buffer.

 ### CODEC Mode